VictorLiwentao/Pet-Adoption-Database-System/doc/Database Design.md

 Design 2: CREATE INDEX idx_pet_type_age ON Pet(Type, Age); This compound index significantly improves filtering because it allows the engine to quickly find pets that match both type and age conditions (Type = 'Cat' AND Age >= 10, Type = 'Dog' AND Age > 8).
 The execution plan shows a switch to an index range scan, leading to reduced cost and execution time in both UNION branches.

-Design 3CREATE INDEX idx_pet_type ON Pet(Type); CREATE INDEX idx_Shelter_name ON Shelter(Name); CREATE INDEX idx_ar_status ON AdoptionRequest(Status); This setup introduces an index on Shelter.Name, which is used only for SELECT and GROUP BY, and one on AdoptionRequest.Status, which helps the subquery filter requests with Status IN ('Pending', 'Approved').
+Design 3: CREATE INDEX idx_pet_type ON Pet(Type); CREATE INDEX idx_Shelter_name ON Shelter(Name); CREATE INDEX idx_ar_status ON AdoptionRequest(Status); This setup introduces an index on Shelter.Name, which is used only for SELECT and GROUP BY, and one on AdoptionRequest.Status, which helps the subquery filter requests with Status IN ('Pending', 'Approved').
 While this adds benefit by slightly speeding up the subquery evaluation, it doesn't help filtering Pet by Age, and the use of a separate idx_pet_type is not as powerful as idx_pet_type_age.
 As a result, although the total actual execution time is better than the default and Design 1, it's slightly worse than Design 2.

 Justification: Among the three indexing strategies, Design 2 (idx_pet_type_age) is the most effective because it directly targets the most selective and frequently used filtering criteria in the query: Pet.Type and Pet.Age.
 This index reduces the number of scanned rows dramatically through an efficient index range scan, and it performs better than single-column indexes or unrelated composite indexes.
 While additional indexes like idx_ar_status or idx_Shelter_name contribute minor benefits, they don't address the primary performance bottleneck.
 This analysis shows the importance of designing compound indexes that match the query’s WHERE clause conditions as closely as possible.